gamtiq/frontend-tools/README.md

 * [AlternativeTo](https://alternativeto.net/) - a free service that helps you find better alternatives to the products you love and hate.
 * [awesome](https://awesome.re/) - a curated list of awesome lists.
 * [Awesome Open Source](https://awesomeopensource.com/) - find open source by searching, browsing and combining topics.
-* [awesome-react-components](http://devarchy.com/react-components) - catalog of React components / libraries.
+* [awesome-react-components](https://github.com/brillout/awesome-react-components) - curated list of React components & libraries.
 * [Best of JavaScript](https://bestofjs.org/) - a place to find the best components to build amazing web applications.
 * [CSS Script](https://www.cssscript.com/) - a Javascript & CSS code library aims to provide the newest, best and free CSS & javascript resources for web/mobile developers and designers.
 * [Free for developers](https://free-for.dev/) - a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.